sgodfrey66/Polls_and_press/part_02/readme.md

 - **BAD**: I will predict that sources of news are liberal or conservative.
 - **GOOD**:  I will look at text features to undersatnd how news can be classified as liberal or conservative.
 - **BETTER**: Specific text feature frequencies can determine the broader category of news sources using classification.
 I will describe what makes each class charactitaristically unique, describe what is both certain and uncertain using precision and recall as success metrics.
-Then I will conclude with a description of "why" my model describes potential to predict.
+Then I will conclude with a description of "why" my model describes potential to predict these two categories.

 ---